 Bake for 10 minutes, or until the top is golden brown.

 Serve immediately, (with ice cream of course)!

-- I love how the blackberries in this recipe are so big and juicy, but alternative options include blueberries, raspberries, strawberries, peaches, or a combination of several!
+- Alternative berry options include blueberries, raspberries, strawberries, peaches, or a combination of several!

 - Sometimes I'll reserve some of the berries and add them 30 minutes into baking so that they set closer to the top.